SeanCassiere/starwars-gql-api-v1/README.md

-# Star Wars GraphQL - React Project
+# Star Wars GraphQL - API Project

 Further in my learning of GraphQL, I've connected this Express GraphQL Server to the https://swapi.dev/ API for retrieving Star Wars character data.